fbosch/waybar-nixos-updates/README.md

 - `GRACE_PERIOD`: Time in seconds to wait after boot/resume before checking (default: 60)
 - `UPDATE_LOCK_FILE`: Whether to update the lock file directly or use a temporary copy (default: false)

-#### Cache Files
-The script uses several cache files in your ~/.cache directory:
-- `nix-update-state`: Stores the current number of available updates
-- `nix-update-last-run`: Tracks when the last update check was performed
-- `nix-update-tooltip`: Contains the tooltip text with update details
-- `nix-update-boot-marker`: Used to detect system boot/resume events
-- `nix-update-update-flag`: Signals that your lock file has been updated
-- `nix-update-rebuild-flag`: Signals that your system has been rebuilt
-- `nix-update-updating-flag`: Signals that an update process is currently performing

 ### Waybar Integration

-To configure, add the following to your Waybar config (`~/.config/waybar/config`).
+To configure, add one of the following configurations to your Waybar config (`~/.config/waybar/config`).

-In json:
+In json (for Arch Linux users):
 ```json
 "custom/nix-updates": {
     "exec": "$HOME/bin/update-checker", // <--- path to script